Stephen Benn, 3rd Viscount Stansgate: House of Lords

-He stood for election as a Labour hereditary peer in the House of Lords and was elected unopposed on 10 July 2021, replacing Lord Rea who died in 2020; he took the oath on 6 September that year.
-He made his maiden speech on Thursday 14 October 2021 on the debate of Regional Strategy debate, with his brother Hilary Benn watching on.
+He stood for election as a Labour hereditary peer in the House of Lords and was elected unopposed on 10 July 2021, replacing Lord Rea who died in 2020.
+He took the oath on 6 September that year and made his maiden speech on 14 October 2021 in a Regional Strategy debate, with his brother Hilary Benn looking on.

 Personal life

+Stansgate married Ashika Nita Bowes in 1988.
+They have two children: